-The Society for Mining, Metallurgy, & Exploration Inc. (SME) is a professional society (nonprofit 501(c)(3) corporation), whose over 15,000 members represent all professionals serving the minerals industry in more than 85 countries.
+The Society for Mining, Metallurgy & Exploration Inc. (SME) is a professional society (nonprofit 501(c)(3) corporation) whose more than 15,000 membership represents all professionals serving the minerals industry in more than 100 countries.
 SME members include engineers, geologists, metallurgists, educators, students and researchers.
-SME advances the worldwide minerals community through information exchange and professional development.
+SME advances the worldwide mining and underground construction community through information exchange and professional development.
 SME's staff is located in Englewood, Colorado.

 Click here to visit the SME website.